Nrapendra786/garage-management-application/Readme.md

 and updated some spring security features.

 Functionalities are as follows:
-1) Types of vehicle can enter into the garage for example CAR and Motorbike.
+1) Types of vehicle can enter into the garage are CAR and Motorbike.
 2) Find vehicle location in a multi-storeyed Garage.
 3) Roles based authentication for example USER and MANAGER.